• Skip to primary navigation

 My tax rate works out to around 23% and I have minimal expenses, so this formula works well for me.
 But of course, you’ll want to play around with the numbers to find the best rate for you.

-One of the best things you can do for yourself when you start a virtual assistant business is to work on developing your brand early on.
+One of the best things you can do for yourself when you start a virtual assistant business is to work on developing your brand and social media presence early on.

 Your brand is you: who you are, what services you offer, what your business is about.